Substituted benzofuran: History

 The 2,3-dihydrobenzofurans 5-APDB and 6-APDB were described by David E. Nichols and colleagues at Purdue University as MDMA analogues in 1993.
 Subsequently, the benzofurans 5-APB and 6-APB emerged as novel designer drugs in 2010.
 Prior to this, they had been patented by Eli Lilly and Company as serotonin 5-HT_{2C} receptor agonists for potential treatment of eating disorders and seizures in 2000 and 2006.
+5-APB and 6-APB are often confused with 5-APDB and 6-APDB.
 The pharmacology of various benzofurans and 2,3-dihydrobenzofurans was further clarified in the mid-2010s and thereafter.

 Society and culture

 Legal status

 Substituted benzofurans saw widespread use as recreational drugs by being sold as research chemicals making them exempt from drug legislation.
 Many of the more common compounds were banned in the UK in June 2013 as temporary class drugs, while others have been made permanently illegal in various jurisdictions.

 List of substituted benzofurans

 The derivatives may be produced by substitutions at six locations of the benzofuran molecule, as well as saturation of the 2,3- double bond.

 The following table displays notable derivatives that have been reported: